 But the office of U.S. Attorney General Eric Holder says the Texas law stands out as especially stringent and racially motivated.

 Unlike other states with voter ID restrictions, Texas doesn’t recognize university IDs from college students at polling places, but does accept concealed handgun licenses as proof of identity.
 Free voting IDs are available from the state, but opponents say getting those cards still put underlying financial costs on voters, such as paying for birth certificate copies and travel.

 Republican Gov. Rick Perry signed the voter ID law in 2011.
 It was blocked after a court ruled that it would disproportionately affect the poor and minorities, a finding that came under a review mandated by Section 5 of the Voting Rights Act.
-Section 5 required nine mostly southern states with a history of discrimination to seek approval from either the U.S. Justice Department or a federal court, before changing election laws.
+Section 5 required nine mostly southern states with a history of discrimination to seek approval before changing election laws.
 But after the Supreme Court struck down Section 5 last summer, Texas was free to implement voter ID.